julianfigueroaGL/gorilla-cast-docs/docs/intro/index.md

 This Bootcamp would not have been possible without Gorilla's support in general, specially from Arturo Campos, John Howard and Mariana Santamaria, they supported our idea and helped us connecting with the right people and provided us the right resources.

-Also, special thanks to the team that was involved on any of the stages of this Bootcamp: Alejandro Benjumea (alejandro.benjumea), Juan Giraldo (juan.giraldo), Julián Figueroa (julian.figueroa), Oscar Granada (oscar.granada) y Oscar Polanco (oscar.polanco).
+Also, special thanks to the team that was involved on any of the stages of this Bootcamp: Alejandro Benjumea (alejandro.benjumea), Jose Penagos (jose.penagos), Juan Giraldo (juan.giraldo), Julián Figueroa (julian.figueroa), Oscar Granada (oscar.granada) y Oscar Polanco (oscar.polanco).

 Last but not least, thanks to all the Vue.js team and online trainers that provided us as a team with this valuable knowledge.